Lymphoma is cancer that starts in the lymphocytes, a type of white blood cell of the immune system.

 - Sézary syndrome.
 This is an advanced form of mycosis fungoides that also affects the blood.
 It can spread to lymph nodes and internal organs.

-Other T-cell lymphomas are:
+Other T-cell lymphomas

-Rare types include:
+Rare types of T-cell lymphoma

 - adult T-cell leukemia/lymphoma